 No. 5 SPAIN and FRANCE (tie)

 A few months ago, this wouldn’t have even been close.
 Spain would have been No. 5.
-Official British government officials indicate about 270,000 Brits live in Spain full-time, but we’ve seen numbers as high as 1 million spend at least half the year there.
-So Spain already is home to the largest number of British expats living in the EU.
+Official British government census data indicate about 270,000 Brits live in Spain full-time, but we’ve seen numbers as high as 1 million spend at least half the year there.
+So, Spain already is home to the largest number of British expats living in the EU.
+France – especially Paris – is more focused on attracting Brexit-fleeing Brits.

 That means everything from English-language residential rental companies to British grocers are there already providing the infrastructure to make the transition practically painless.

 Perhaps 300,000 Brits live in France, mostly in the Dordogne region around Nice, so both countries have appeal.
-At the moment, France has the stronger economy despite the Yellow Vest riots in the news.
+At the moment, France has the stronger economy despite the Yellow Vest riots and strikes in the news.
 Also, France is taking steps toward making it easier for Brits to get long-term visas.
 AND France is launching a global advertising campaign to entice international students away from the UK post-Brexit.
-France is adding more classes in English at its universities.
+France is adding more classes in English at its universities, and Paris international schools are expanding.

 When you look at the two countries, it almost comes down to personal preference.
 But France is clearly pushing to become more competitive in the digital tech arena.
 So, take out that funny little two pound coin and flip it.
 Not surprisingly, the empirical data is similar for both.